Multi-tenancy

 With the following, very simple structure we will show you how can link use objects to tenants.

-User A will be assigned to tenant "Organizational unit 1", User B to tenant "Organizational unit 2", and User C to both.
+User A is assigned to client "Organizational unit 1", user B to client "Organizational unit 2" and user C to both clients.

 The two organizational units have no special features; they are created with the "Organizational unit" base class.
-As you can see, you do not have to use the tenant object to create a tenant.
+The "Client" object therefore does not necessarily have to be used to create a client.

-In the first step, the user object, which should be assigned to a tenant, will be edited in the Schema Manager.
+In the first step, the user object that is to be assigned to a client is edited in the schema manager.

 In our example, User A, B and C are to be assigned to a tenant.
 These users are based on the "User" class.

-Once the class has been selected from the left-hand area of the Schema Manager, an attribute can be created for this purpose via the "Edit menu / New attribute".
-In our example, we will create the attribute "Organizational assignment".
+If the class is selected in the left-hand area of the schema manager, an attribute can be created for this purpose via the "Edit / New attribute" menu - in our example here the "Organization assignment" attribute.

-If multiple tenants are assigned to one object (1:n), the "Text" type should be selected for the data field so that a list of tenant memberships can be saved.
-If there is only a 1:1 relationship and a string field is also selected as a reference attribute, then a string data field can also be used.
+If several clients are assigned to an object (1:n), "Text" should be selected as the type for the data field so that a list of client affiliations can be saved.
+If there is only a 1:1 assignment and a string field is also defined as a reference attribute, a string data field can also be used.

-So that this attribute can be used to save the tenant ID, the "Contains tenant ID" is activated.
-Click on "Edit reference" to open a dialog where the reference can be edited.
+The "Contains client ID" setting is activated so that the "Organization assignment" attribute is used to save the client ID.
+Click on "Edit reference" to open a dialog in which the reference can be edited.

-For our example, we select the class "Organizational unit", because "Organizational unit 1" and "Organizational unit 2" were created on this basis, as was described at the beginning.
+The "Organizational unit" class is selected here for our example because "Organizational unit 1" and "Organizational unit 2" were created based on this class as described at the beginning.

 Any reference attribute can be specified, i.e. not only the LID or GUID, but also another attribute that contains a unique identification value (e.g. organization abbreviation, cost centre).
 The displayed attribute of the referenced class is also a free choice.
 In this case, we select the object name.
-So that User C can be assigned to both tenants, the "Support multiple values" option is selected here.
+The "Allow multiple reference" setting is activated so that user C can be assigned to both clients.

 Tenant assignment

 In the properties of a user, the client can now be assigned on the "Other attributes" tab.
-To do this, highlight the attribute, which was created for the tenant dependency and click on "Edit value" in the "Value" column.
+To do this, select the attribute that you have created for the client dependency and click on "Edit value" in the "Value" column.

 Multi-tenancy in applications